DerMolo/JAMLIST.FM/DEPLOY_TO_GITHUB.md

 ### 3. Enable GitHub Features

 **Discussions:**
-- Settings → Features → Enable Discussions
+- Settings, then Features, then Enable Discussions

 **Issues:**
 - Already enabled by default